How South China Sea tensions threaten global trade – DW – 08/19/2024

 How South China Sea tensions threaten global tradeAugust 19, 2024

 The post-COVID era has been punishing for global trade.
-Lockdowns and factory closures sparked supply chain delays around the world and helped fuel decades-high inflation.
+Lockdowns and factory closures sparked supply chain delays worldwide and helped fuel decades-high inflation.

 The Suez Canal was closed for a week in 2021 after a container ship got stuck.
 Attacks on shipping by Yemen-based Houthis and Iran over the past 10 months have forced a rerouting of container vessels from the Red Sea via Africa